- all

 You can get the these for free at GitHub:

 Mastering Bitcoin is pretty technical, focusing on low-level aspects.
 If you'd only read one of these three, go for this one.
+It's the only one of the three that I have read completely.

 Mastering Ethereum focuses more on developing smart contracts and the Solidity programming language rather than the low level details.
+I think I read about half of this one.
+It's pretty good, but I found it a bit less entertaining than MB.
+I'll come back to it, some day.

 Mastering Lightning seems to be somewhere in the middle in complexity.
+I didn't really read this one yet.